jeremiahfallin/bg/src/pages/index.md

 heading: Great coffee with a conscience
 subheading: Enriching the lives of Roseburg youth
 mainpitch:
-  title: Mission Statement
+  title: Mission
   description: >
     To inspire all young people, especially those who need us most,  to reach their full potential as productive, caring, and responsible  citizens.
 The Boys & Girls Club of the Umpqua Valley is a non-profit  organization serving more than 1500 local youth entering 1st grade  through 12th grade annually.
     Since 2001, our programs have delivered  outcome-driven experiences that enrich kids’ lives by impacting  academic success, good character and citizenship, and healthy lifestyles.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,